 Colored fire raises questions and piques scientific inquiry.
 As a modern chemistry demonstration, colored flames are used to evoke wonder in students and also to illustrate the emission spectra of metal salts (the flame test).
 Yet, the demonstration has come under fire because… well… fire is fire.
 It can burn you.
 It can spread.
 Like any lab hazard, fire needs to be treated with respect and handled using proper safety precautions.
 Numerous accidents have occurred with the colored fire demonstration.
 Yet, other instructors have performed the demonstration hundreds or possibly thousands of times without incident.
 Should the demonstration be banned because it’s potentially dangerous?
 Instead, why don’t we keep it in the repertoire, but perform it more safely.
 It’s really pretty simple.
 Don’t use liquid fuel.
 Don’t use toxic chemicals.

-Here is how I make colored flames.
+Here is one way to make colored flames.
 If you’re not a chemist or you just want to minimize risk while performing the demonstration, give it a try and see if it feels safer to you.
 In addition to being safer than the tradition demo, you don’t need any exotic chemicals to produce the colors.

 - hand sanitizer (around 65% alcohol)